rndlabs/cow-docs/docs/5_tutorials/5_how-to-test-a-solver-locally.md

 You can follow the simple instructions of the Dex Cow Solver to locally deploy that particular solver.

-For potential questions/issues regarding the testing of solvers, we also encourage everyone to contact our team in the CoW Swap Discord: [https://discord.com/invite/cowprotocol](https://discord.com/invite/cowprotocol)\
+For potential questions/issues regarding the testing of solvers, we also encourage everyone to contact our team in the CoW Protocol Discord: [https://discord.com/invite/cowprotocol](https://discord.com/invite/cowprotocol)\
-\